 We are not large enough or handling sufficient sensitive data to warrant such a position.
 The web administrator and club’s Hon.
 Sec. will ensure that the club follows its policy guidelines and GDPR regulations are complied with.
 If any member has concern about the use or storage of personal data, they are entitled, in the first instance, to make representation to the club’s Honorary Secretary, who will escalate the matter to a higher authority, if a resolution cannot be achieved.

 The club website, together with its associated data, is hosted within a secure environment, behind multi-faceted firewalls, designed to prevent unauthorised access.
 The site operates a multi-tier access policy, allowing varying levels of administrative and viewing access, which are all password protected and controlled through a master administrative process.
 Hosting servers are replicated to ensure continuity of operation and remove the risk of data loss.
 Offline files are stored on personal computers, which require protected logon to use.
 Reasonable care is taken with the storage of paper documentation, to ensure it is not accessible by unauthorised personnel.

 Collecting and storing of information

-Members may from time to time submit photographs for inclusion in the club website or some other publication.
-The member making such submissions confirms that permission is granted to publish such images, including permission from other individuals included in the images.
-The exception to this is in ‘general view’ type images which include numbers of people as part of an overall scene.
+Members may from time to time submit photographs for inclusion in the club website or some other publication, or be included in submissions by other members.
+By virtue of joining the Club, members agree to images of themselves, in a Bowls context, being freely published in appropriate locations.
+Should any member request the removal of any image of themselves, this will be complied with.
+The exception to this is ‘general view’ type images which include numbers of people who are unidentifiable as part of an overall scene.
 Should, however, any person included in such an image request that it be removed, then the picture will be edited or taken off completely.
 No pictures of children will be published in any form without correct parental or guardian permission.
 Members have the option of including a photo as part of their profile, but this is totally within their control.